Female Hormone Mastery

 How much of each hormone will you need and for how long?
 Every women’s sex organ functions require a different balance of estrogen, testosterone, progesterone, and DHEA– and that perfect balance may be different for each individual, depending on her age, general health, genetics, diet, lifestyle and environmental factors.

-That’s why balancing testosterone levels and other hormones at The Novus Center is a highly customized procedure.
+That’s why balancing testosterone levels and other hormones at Novus Anti-Aging Center is a highly customized procedure.
 Our hormone experts tune in to your unique, often subtle requirements before beginning it.